We donโt talk enough about the wild in recovery.

 So do we.

-Recovery didn’t strip the wildness from me.
+Recovery didnโt strip the wildness from me.
 It helped me build a life where I could finally let it breathe.

-And that’s the work.
+And thatโs the work.
 Not to shrink.
 Not to numb.
 Not to disappear.

 But to rise with the season.
-To remember who we are when we are fully, fiercely alive.Â
+To remember who we are when we are fully, fiercely alive.ย

-THIRSTY FOR WONDER: Anne Marie Cribben is a passionate recovery coach and spiritual companion based in Washington, DC.
-As the founder of Thirsty For Wonder, she offers 1:1 coaching, spiritual companionship, and recovery support rooted in compassion and empowerment.
-Creator of The Wellspring: A Celtic Recovery Journey, Anne Marie blends the Celtic calendar with sobriety, connecting participants to ancient wisdom and nature’s rhythms.
-A fierce advocate for sobriety as liberation and self-love, Anne Marie challenges the targeted marketing of alcohol to women and promotes authentic, joyful living.
-Her approach goes beyond addiction recovery, fostering a life of vibrancy and fulfillment.
+THIRSTY FOR WONDER: at The Sober Curator, led by Anne Marie Cribbenโa passionate recovery coach and spiritual companion based in Washington, DCโoffers 1:1 coaching, spiritual guidance, and recovery support rooted in compassion and empowerment.
+As the creator of The Wellspring: A Celtic Recovery Journey, Anne Marie blends the Celtic calendar with sobriety, connecting participants to ancient wisdom and the rhythms of nature.

-SOBER POP CULTURE: How I’m Getting Through the Summer Without the Eras Tour
+SOBER POP CULTURE: How Iโm Getting Through the Summer Without the Eras Tour

 Resources Are Available